csucs414/cs414-f18-001-970DreamTeam/Sprints/Sprint2.md

 |10/28||#22, #30|Started working on powerpoint and modifying diagram|Popesh, Soto, Cupit, Kitten, Nardos||
 |10/30||#22, #30|Discussed Changes to code and meeting times to practice presentation|Popesh, Soto, Cupit, Kitten, Nardos||

-Review (focus on solution and technology)
+#### Review (focus on solution and technology)

-These Epics were completed.
+**These Epics were completed:**

+    #16, #20, #25

-Incomplete epics in Sprint Backlog
+**Incomplete epics in Sprint Backlog:**

-These Epics were not completed.
+**These Epics were not completed:**

-What went well
+**What went well:**

+    Goal was met for the sprint.
+    We had productive meetings.
+    Coding in the same room proved to be helpful.
+    We were able to get past tool problems by working together and helping each other.

-What we changed this sprint
+**What we changed this sprint:**

+    Somewhat better organization.
+    We met and worked together for longer periods of time.

-What we did well
+**What we did well:**

+    Team problem solving/working together
+    Task Estimates (time required) were accurate

-What we need to work on
+**What we need to work on:**

+    More work assigned at beginning of sprint
+    Leave more time for testing at end of the sprint Create finer-grained tasks

-What we will change next sprint
+**What we will change next sprint:**

+    Spend more time on task planning/creation
+    Achieve consistent task completion rate throughout the sprint Continuous Integration (Travis C.I. & Code Climate)